atriumphp/atrium

 The Atrium admin panel: a dashboard with stat widgets and a bar chart, configured entirely in PHP

 Status: pre-1.0, under active development.
-The reactive panel, tables, forms (fields, layout, tabs/wizards, validation, reactivity), actions, query scoping and the full resource lifecycle are implemented and tested.
-See the integration guide to build with it, the CHANGELOG for what's landed, and docs/PRDs/PRD.md for the roadmap.
+Everything above is implemented and tested; the public API may still change in a 0.x minor (changes are flagged).
+See the integration guide to build with it, the CHANGELOG for what's landed in each release, and docs/PRDs/PRD.md for the roadmap.

 Documentation